In this post, we will cover how to install latest version of Ansible on Ubuntu 22.04 LTS (Jammy Jellyfish) and 20.04 LTS (Focal Fossa).

 $ sudo reboot

-Ansible package and it’s dependencies are available in the default package repositories of Ubuntu 22.04/20.04, but it is not latest Ansible version.
-So, to install latest and stable ansible, enable its ppa repository, run following commands,
+Ansible package and it’s dependencies are available in the default package repositories but there are chances that you will not get latest version of Ansible.
+So, in order to install latest Ansible version, add its ppa repository.
+Run following commands,

 $ sudo apt install -y software-properties-common $ sudo add-apt-repository --yes --update ppa:ansible/ansible

-Now update repository by running beneath apt command.
+Now, update repository package index by running beneath apt command.

 $ sudo apt update